awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

 + A Java IDE.
 (The IntelliJ IDE is used for this tutorial.)
 + Java 1.8 JDK.
 + Maven 3.6 or later.
++ Make sure that you have properly set up your development environment.
+For information, see [Setting up the AWS SDK for Java 2.x](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup.html).

+### Creating the resources

+Create a DynamoDB table named **Students** that contains a partition key named id.
+In addition, add these columns:

++ date - A value that specifies the date when the student was absent.
++ first - A String value that specifies the student's first name.
++ last - A String  value that specifies the student's last name.
++ mobile - A String value that specifies the mobile number.
++ phone - A String value that specifies the home phone number.
++ email - A String value that specifies the email address.

+For information about creating a DynamoDB table, see [Create a Table](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/getting-started-step-1.html).

 ### Important